-According to the National Institutes of Health, the practice of meditation has steadily grown among adults in the United States, with more than 17% of adults now reporting regular use.
+According to the National Institutes of Health (2023), the practice of meditation has steadily grown among adults in the United States, with more than 17% of adults now reporting regular use.

-Meditation is not about emptying your mind.
-It is about learning how to observe your thoughts without judgment.
+Meditation is about emptying your mind and learning how to observe your thoughts without judgment.
 You are not trying to erase your stress or silence your worries.
 Instead, you are training your awareness to become more present and less reactive.

 The Science-Backed Benefits of Meditation